Trump tops Biden in polls despite mountain of baggage

-Former President Trump is facing 91 felony counts in four separate criminal cases.
-He was impeached twice, and left office under ignominious circumstances after his supporters violently stormed the Capitol, egged on by his claims of a stolen election.
+Former President Trump is facing 91 felony counts in four criminal cases.
+He was impeached twice and left office under ignominious circumstances after his supporters violently stormed the Capitol, egged on by his claims of a stolen election.
 Many of his former top advisers have turned into ardent critics.

 And yet, several polls released in the past few weeks, including one on Sunday by NBC News, show him leading President Biden in battleground states and nationally in a hypothetical rematch in 2024.